HomeDing/homeding.github.io/dev/spi.md

 ### The VSPI interface

-This SPI is used by the standard Arduino SPI implementation.
+The VSPI is the SPI interface is used by the standard Arduino SPI implementation.

 | GPIO   | function     |
 | ------ | ------------ |